Benito Mussolini: Views on antisemitism and race

 The relationship between Mussolini and Adolf Hitler was a contentious one early on.
 While Hitler cited Mussolini as an influence and privately expressed great admiration for him, Mussolini had little regard for Hitler, especially after the Nazis had his friend and ally, Engelbert Dollfuss, the Austrofascist dictator of Austria, killed in 1934.

 With the assassination of Dollfuss, Mussolini attempted to distance himself from Hitler by rejecting much of the racialism (particularly Nordicism) and antisemitism espoused by the Nazis.
-Mussolini during this period rejected biological racism, at least in the Nazi sense, and instead emphasized "Italianizing" the parts of the Italian Empire he had desired to build.
+Mussolini during this period rejected biological racism, at least in the Nazi sense, and instead emphasised "Italianising" the parts of the Italian Empire he had desired to build.
 He declared that the ideas of eugenics and the racially charged concept of an Aryan nation were not possible.
 Mussolini dismissed the idea of a master race as "arrant nonsense, stupid and idiotic".

 When discussing the Nazi decree that the German people must carry a passport with either Aryan or Jewish racial affiliation marked on it, in 1934, Mussolini wondered how they would designate membership in the "Germanic race":

 When German-Jewish journalist Emil Ludwig asked about his views on race in 1933, Mussolini exclaimed:

-In a speech given in Bari in 1934, he reiterated his attitude towards the German ideology of Master race:
+In a speech given in Bari in 1934, he reiterated his attitude towards the German concept of a master race:

 Though Italian Fascism varied its official positions on race from the 1920s to 1934, ideologically Italian Fascism did not originally discriminate against the Italian-Jewish community: Mussolini recognised that a small contingent had lived there "since the days of the Kings of Rome" and should "remain undisturbed".
 There were even some Jews in the National Fascist Party, such as Ettore Ovazza, who in 1935 founded the Jewish Fascist paper La Nostra Bandiera ("Our Flag").